ENSpunks/LLC/Introduction.md

 ---
 description: >-
-  A patent-pending[^1] system I am integrating into ENS for "minting", owning and managing legal entities.
+  A patent-pending system I am integrating into ENS for "minting", owning and managing legal entities.
 ---

-# TOKENIZATION LLC - Mint a Delaware LLC
+# TOKENIZATION LLC - Mint/Own/Manage a Delaware LLC on ENS

 ##